KHard2Bme/Python-Project-Template/Movie_README.md

 CMG: The highest positive change of approximately 79.05%.<br>
 DRI: Exhibited a positive change of approximately 8.07%.It indicates a solid performance.<br>
-MCD: Exhibited a positive change of approximately 5.85%.It also indicates a solid performance, though slightly lower than DRI.<br>
+MCD: Exhibited a positive change of approximately 5.85%.It also indicates a solid performance, though slightly lower than DRI and YUM.<br>
 SBUX: Experienced the most significant negative change, at approximately -7.53%.
 It suggests a notable decrease in its stock price during a one year period.<br>
 YUM: Exhibited a positive change of approximately 7.00%.
 It indicates a solid performance, slightly lower than DRI but higher than MCD.<br>